-The Department for Transport (DfT) works to support the transport network that helps UK citizens, businesses, good and services travelling around the country.
-We plan and invest in transport infrastructure to the UK moving.
+The Department for Transport (DfT) works to support the transport network that helps UK citizens, businesses, goods and services travelling around the country.
+We plan and invest in transport infrastructure to keep the UK moving.

 What is the Department for Transport?